marmarek/qubes-builder-mirage/README.md

 qubes-builder plugin for MirageOS based templates
 -------------------------------------------------

 Recognized builder.conf variables:

 - `MIRAGE_KERNEL_PATH` - full path to precompiled unikernel image

+Alternatively to the above, you can use template flavor to point a component (configured in COMPONENTS setting of builder.conf) that contains a unikernel to use.
+For example:

+    COMPONENTS += mirage-firewall

+    DISTS_VM = mirage+mirage-firewall

 Recoginzed `Makefile.builder` variables (for actual unikernel code):